zedlopez/ifm/Writing with Inform.md

 then the answer is that it isn't – it is in the box which is itself in the Summerhouse, but that's not the same thing.

 This is almost always the meaning of "in" that we intend.
-This is only one of a number of relationships between objects – there are also "part of", "on", "worn by" and "carried by", for example.
+This is only one of a number of relationships between objects – there are also `part of`, `on`, `worn by` and `carried by`, for example.
 If we have

 	The bird feed is on the sundial.

-...then "if the bird feed is in the sundial" won't be true: the relationship here is one called support (being on top of, in effect), not containment.
-But there's no confusion because "on" and "in" are different words, so it's no problem that they have different meanings.
+...then `if the bird feed is in the sundial` won't be true: the relationship here is one called support (being on top of, in effect), not containment.
+But there's no confusion because `on` and `in` are different words, so it's no problem that they have different meanings.

 **Meaning 2.** Much less common.
 If X is "in" Y and Y is a region, then the meaning is slightly different.
 Suppose the Garden Area is a region, and contains several rooms – the Croquet Lawn, the Terrace and so on.
 Then